 Prodigy's revenue is obtained exclusively from its services business and 100% of the revenue from the services business is derived from four customers.
+As at and for the fiscal year ended December 31, 2015, approximately 87% (March 31, 2015 - 68%) of the Company's revenue and 95% (March 31, 2015 - 89%) of the accounts receivable balance relate to transactions entered into with one customer.
 Prodigy's contracts with these customers are limited in duration, typically with terms of 6-12 months.
 Prodigy's ability to continue to generate revenue from its services business depends on its ability to regularly renew these contracts and enter into contracts with new customers.
 Prodigy's ability to renew existing contracts and enter into new contracts in turn depends to a great degree on the quality of services provided and technology developed for its customers.